|

 PRU:

-English nickname for Prudence "cautious" and Prunella
+Short form of English Prudence "cautious" and Prunella

-"little plum."
+"little prune."

 PRUDENCE:

 Latin Prudentia, meaning "cautious."
+This

 PRUDENCIA: